Help us improve your experience.

 • The member-redistributed-flows of a member can change when other members go up or down.
 This change of flows occurs because these additional flows need to be rebalanced among all active members.
 Therefore, the member-redistributed-flow can vary a lot based on other members going down or up.
 Although it might seem that when a member goes down, the flows on active-members are preserved, and that when a member goes up, flows on active-members are not preserved in an effective way, this behavior is only because of static or hash-based rebalancing of traffic among active members.

 The rehash-minimization feature handles the operational changes in a member interface status only (such as member offline or member Junos OS reset).
 It does not handle changes in configuration.
-For example, addition or deletion, or activation and deactivation, of member interfaces at the [edit interfaces amsN load-balancing-options member-interface mams-a/b/0] hierarchy level requires the member PICs to be bounced.
+For example, addition or deletion, or activation and deactivation, of member interfaces at the [edit interfaces amsN load-balancing-options member-interface mams-a/b/0] hierarchy level requires all the member PICs to be bounced.
 Twice NAT or hairpinning is not supported, similar to IPv4 support for AMS interfaces.

 Member Failure Options and High Availability Settings